bencheeorg/benchee/README.md

 * When in doubt if something is a good idea open an issue first to discuss it
 * In case I don't respond feel free to bump the issue/PR or ping me on other places

+If you're on the [elixir-lang slack](https://elixir-lang.slack.com) also feel free to drop by in `#benchee` and say hi!

 ## Development

 * `mix deps.get` to install dependencies